FOCUS ON CZECHIA

 Children can enjoy the screenings of Hungry Bear Tales by Kateřina Karhánková and Alexandra Májová, as well as several vintage episodes of the legendary DIY masters Pat & Mat by Lubomír Beneš.

-Eight special guests will come from the Czech Republic to meet the festival-goers the directors Vojtěch Mašek (Arvéd), Veronika Lišková (The Visitors), Erika Hníková (Every Single Minute) and Tomáš Hodan (The Last Race), the actresses Hana Vagnerová (Borders of Love) and Judit Bárdos (The Last Race), and the producers Ondřej Beránek and Martina Knoblochová (The Last Race).
+Seven special guests will come from the Czech Republic to meet the festival-goers the directors Vojtěch Mašek (Arvéd), Veronika Lišková (The Visitors), Erika Hníková (Every Single Minute) and Tomáš Hodan (The Last Race), the actor Hana Vagnerová (Borders of Love) and the producers Ondřej Beránek and Martina Knoblochová (The Last Race).

 In addition to the film programme, the Focus on Czechia will feature the Czech electro-pop band MYDY that will perform at the festival’s Opening event on 7 October in one of Luxembourg’s major music venues, the Melusina club.
 The works of the Czech photographer Roman Franc will be included in the main festival photo exhibition “Communities” at the Neimënster cultural centre.
 An open-air exhibition of posters of selected films presented at the festival will decorate the fence of the historical building of the Embassy of the Czech Republic in Luxembourg (2 rond-point Robert Schumann).
 And last but not least, the festival-goers will have several opportunities to try out some Czech specialties as well as beer and Moravian wine, most notably at the festival’s Official Opening night at Neimënster on 6 October.